 Holiday Credit Card Do’s and Don’ts

-Use or apply for credit cards that may offer additional rewards for holiday shopping, like extra cash back at certain retailers.
+2. Use or apply for credit cards that may offer additional rewards for holiday shopping, like cash back at retailers.

 Nothing brings on the post-holiday blues like a credit card statement with a balance you can’t afford.
-Even the most financially responsible people can be swept up in the excitement of the holiday season and overspend on their credit cards.
-Here are a few credit card dos and don’ts to follow during the holiday season, so you can avoid starting the New Year with holiday credit card debt.
+Even the most financially responsible holiday shoppers can be swept up in the excitement of the season and overspend on their credit cards.
+Here are a few credit card dos and don’ts to follow during the festive season, so you can avoid excess holiday credit card debt.

 Do: Understand your current credit card rewards